 This project is designed in the spirit of adaptation— and can be replicable in other communities.

 Apt, Horror leads the way in leveraging pop (counter) culture knowledge as a tool to better conceive our lived reality and ignite reform across a wealth of social and political sectors.

 The project is currently in the trial phase and actively raising funds to support our first event in December 2022.
 The project will launch in full on January 2023"

-The Horror Advocate is a live reading and talk series that centers around the social impact of the horror genre.
-This live series was created to analyze horror movies from a social justice vantage point.
-These events will take place once a month starting in February 2021 and concluding December 2021.
-The goal of this live series is not only to create exposure for myself as a black female horror film archeologist/anthropologist, but also to build a new momentum around women and horror— women and film in general.
-So often horror is portrayed as something out of our reach and I want to show that not only are we meant to be in this conversation, but that we have an obligation to show up and talk about what we’re seeing and absorbing as cultural mirrors.
-I’m hoping people can be less afraid of what’s scripted and more afraid of what that script is trying to reveal to us about our real world.
+The horror advocate is a live reading and talk series centers around the social impact of the horror genre.
+I’ve created a series that analyzes horror movies from a social justice vantage point.
+These events would take place once a month starting in February 2021.
+The goal of this reading series is not only to create exposure for myself as a black female horror film archeologist, but also to build a new momentum around women and horror.
+Women and film in general.
+So often horror is portrayed as something out of our reach and I want to show that not only are we meant to be in this conversation we have an obligation to show up and talk about what we’re seeing and absorbing as cultural mirrors.
+I’m hoping people can be less afraid of what’s scripted and more afraid of what the script is trying to reveal to us about our real world.
 In short, it’s horror advocacy.